Heteroresistance

-Heteroresistance is a phenotype in which a bacterial isolate contains sub-populations of cells with increased antibiotic resistance when compared with the susceptible main population.
-This phenomenon is known to be highly prevalent among several antibiotic classes and bacterial isolates and associated with treatment failure through the enrichment of low frequencies of resistant subpopulations in the presence of antibiotics.
-Heteroresistance is known to be highly unstable, meaning that the resistance sub-population can revert to susceptibility within a limited number of generations of growth in the absence of antibiotic.
-Regarding the instability and the transient characteristic of heteroresistance subpopulations, the detection of this subpopulation often face difficulties by the conventional minimum inhibitory concentration methods, such as Etests and disk diffusion tests.
-The gold standard for heteroresistance detection is population analysis profile tests (PAP-tests) which has less instances of false positive and false negative outcomes than the conventional methods making it more reliable.
-It is however a labour intensive and costly heteroresistance detection method making it difficult to implement in clinical microbiology laboratories.
-Hence, there is a significant demand for clinical microbiology laboratories to use rapid standardized methods to identify heteroresistance in pathologic specimen to prescribe a proper antibiotic treatment for patients.
+Heteroresistance is a phenotype in which a bacterial isolate forms a subpopulation of cells with increased antibiotic resistance compared to the susceptible main population.
+While the definition differs across studies, most commonly accepted thresholds are for the subpopulation to have the MIC value at least 8-fold higher than the main population and be present with frequency above 10^{-7}.
+This phenomenon is known to be highly prevalent among several antibiotic classes and bacterial isolates and associated with treatment failure through the enrichment of resistant subpopulations in the presence of antibiotics.
+Heteroresistance is highly unstable, meaning that the enriched resistant subpopulation can revert to low frequency within a limited number of generations of growth in the absence of antibiotic.
+Due to the instability and the transient character of heteroresistance, the detection using conventional methods, such as Etests and disk diffusion tests, is inefficient.
+The standard for detecting heteroresistance is population analysis profile test (PAP-test).
+It is however a labour-intensive and costly method making it difficult to implement in clinical microbiology laboratories.
+Hence, the prevalence of heteroresistance remains underreported and clinical relevance hard to assess.

 Mechanisms

-The enrichment of resistance sub-populations can be due to the acquisition of resistant mutations that are genetically stable but have high fitness cost or due to the enrichment of sub-population with increased copy number of resistance-conferring tandem gene amplifications.
-Tandem gene amplification of antibiotic resistance genes, which results in an increased gene dosage of the resistance genes, is the most common mechanism for unstable heteroresistance in Gram-negative bacteria.
+The enrichment of resistance sub-populations can be due to the acquisition of resistance mutations that are genetically stable but have high fitness cost or due to the enrichment of sub-population with increased copy number of resistance-conferring genes.
+Tandem gene amplification of antibiotic resistance genes, which results in an increased gene dosage of the resistance genes, is the most common mechanism for heteroresistance in Gram-negative bacteria.

-Two other mechanisms conferring unstable heteroresistance, resulting in an increased gene dosage of the resistance genes, are plasmid copy number increase and transposition of the resistance genes onto cryptic plasmids which increases in copy number.
+Two other mechanisms conferring heteroresistance, resulting in an increased gene dosage of the resistance genes, are plasmid copy number increase and transposition of the resistance genes onto cryptic plasmids which increases in copy number.
 However, this mechanism is considered unstable, leading to a rapid return to susceptibility when antibiotics are not present.

 Clinical relevance

-Heteroresistance is thought to be one of the explanations behind treatment failure, when an isolate is deemed susceptible to the given antibiotic.
+Heteroresistance is thought to be one of the explanations behind treatment failure, when an isolate is determined susceptible to the given antibiotic.
 There is growing evidence showing that misdiagnosis of heteroresistance is frequent at clinical microbiology laboratories and can be associated with treatment complications as well as increased mortality.
+Studies have shown that machine learning based detection of heteroresistance might be possible, a fact that would significantly improve the misdiagnosis outcomes in the clinics.